Cacti/cacti/service/README.md

    with, on RedHat variants, it usually: apache:apache, for Debian variants, its generally www-run:www
 4. Create the file /etc/sysconfig/cactid, even though it's not used today, we'll keep it there for as a future path to over write certain settings
 5. Install the service using 'systemctl enable cactid'
 6. Reload systemd using 'systemctl daemon-reload'
+7. Comment out the cacti crontab file or simply remove the /etc/cron.d/cacti file in place today
+8. Start the service using 'systemctl start cactid'

+### Installing on Linux (systemd based systems) (Debian/Ubuntu)

+1. Copy the cactid.service file to /usr/lib/systemd/system
+2. Modify the file to point to the real path of the cactid.php file located in the cacti base directory by default
+3. Modify cactid.service line  ```EnvironmentFile=/etc/sysconfig/cactid``` to ```/etc/cactid```
+3. Modify the file to use the user and group that your Cacti is installed with, on RedHat variants, it usually: apache:apache, for Debian variants, its generally www-run:www
+4. Create the file /etc/cactid, even though it's not used today, we'll keep it there for as a future path to over write certain settings
+5. Install the service using 'systemctl enable cactid'
+6. Reload systemd using 'systemctl daemon-reload'